ie3-institute/simosaik/docs/readthedocs/dataexchange.md

 ## Tiered mode

 When using specific models, like the em communication model, simosaik will use the tiered operation mode.
-During this mode, during each tier input data can be sent to SIMONA and results to mosaik.
+This mode enables multiple sub-ticks per normal tick.
+During each sub-tick input data can be sent to SIMONA and result data to mosaik.

 ![Tiered operation mode](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/ie3-institute/simosaik/refs/heads/main/docs/protocol/SIMONA-mosaik-protocol-tiered.puml)